PreetyManna11/Step_by_Step_Procedure_to_Analyze_Data/Data_Preperation_Changing_Data_Format/READ.md

 Now a type function will usually return a numeric value which indicate a specific data type :

-1 indicates Numeric
+- 1 indicates Numeric
-2 indicates Text
+- 2 indicates Text
-4 indicates Boolean
+- 4 indicates Boolean
-16 indicates Error
+- 16 indicates Error
-64 indicates Array
+- 64 indicates Array

-Note : Excel indicates Date as a Number
+Note : Google Spreadsheet indicates Date as a Number